-In 1993, Daisaku Ikeda delivered an address at Harvard University called “Mahayana Buddhism and 21st Century Civilization.”
+In 1993, Daisaku Ikeda delivered an address at Harvard University called “Mahayana Buddhism and Twenty-first Century Civilization.”
 Soon after, he founded our Center as an institute devoted to the spirit of that lecture.
 Since then, he has sent special messages to the Center that mark significant occasions and provide inspiration and guidance for our work.
 Along with the founding lecture, these are the sources for our seven core convictions.

 1. Dialogue & Mutual Understanding Are Inseparable, and Needed Now More Than Ever